roloa-2/Cataclysm-DDA_variant/README_en.md

 ### Take a shower

-Vehicle shower booth!
+There are vehicle shower booth!

-TODO!
+TODO write description!

 ### Have fun with maid

-TODO!
+Play with your maid!

-Play with maid!
+TODO write description!

 ### Beware acid rain

 At the  default setting, sometime acid rain fall.

-it couse pain and pretty damage!
+it cause pain and pretty damage!

-TODO!!
+TODO write description!

 ### Wash your cloth

 using vehicle washer cause good fragrant!

-good fragrant cause good morale!!
+good fragrant cause good morale!

-TODO!!!
+TODO write description!

 ### Prepare NPCs meal